Layering (horticulture): Types of layering

+Compound or serpentine layering consists of multiple simple layers on one branch.
+Target regions are buried then reemerge from the soil, including at least one bud between the buried regions.
+This results in multiple propagules, or baby plants, from one stem or branch.
+The end results looks like a serpent swimming in water.

+Tip layering involves burying a shoot tip of a low hanging branch to initiate root development.
+Start by digging a small hole approximately 3-4 inches, Create a small wound on the bottom of the shoot tip you intend on propagating.
+Then optionally apply rooting hormone. then bend the desired branch tip to the ground, leaving 6-12 inches of the branch exposed.
+Then, bury the entire shoot tip.
+The shoot tip will produce new roots and emerge from the soil.

+In Mound Layering, also known as stool layering, a mound is created at the base of the parent plant which aids the formation of adventitious roots from the base of the bottom branches.
+First, select branches desired for propagation that are close to where the main stem meets the soil.
+Then, lightly wound the underside of each branch where root formation is desired, and add rooting hormone if desired.
+Then, A mound is created with moist media around the base of the plant, enclosing the wounded branches but leaving the tips of the branches exposed.

-Method and process
+Methods and processes

-A low-growing stem is bent down to touch a hole dug in the ground, then pinned in place using something shaped like a clothes hanger hook and covered over with soil.
+For simple layering, a low-growing stem is bent down to touch a hole dug in the ground, then pinned in place using something shaped like a clothes hanger hook and covered over with soil.
 However, a few inches of leafy growth must remain above the ground for the bent stem to grow into a new plant.
 Removing a section of skin from the lower-facing stem part before burying may help the rooting process.
 If using rooting hormone, the stem should be cut just beneath a node.
 The resultant notch should be wedged open with a toothpick or similar piece of wood and the hormone applied before burying.

 The buried stem part then grows new roots which take hold in the soil while the above parts grow as individual new plants.
 Once the end of the stem has grown long enough the process can be repeated, creating the appearance of a row of plants linked by humped, intermittently buried stems.
 Better results can be achieved when the top of the plant is closer to the vertical.

 Once the process is completed, the buried section should be kept well-watered until roots begin to form.
 The new individual plant may require one to two years before it is strong enough to survive on its own.
 When it is, the original stem should be cut where it enters the ground, thereby separating the two plants.